open-campaign-logger/generator-library/GeneratorGuide.md

 > You are in Zambrastil.

-### tables
+### `tables`

-The *tables* property contains one or more tables that the generator may call.

-The *tables* property consists of a list of tables, and the JSON syntax dictates that lists must begin and end with square brackets:
+The `tables` property contains one or more tables that the generator may call.
+This is a list of tables (even for one table), and the JSON syntax dictates that lists must begin and end with square brackets:

     "tables": [
         ]

 But that is not all: every table in the list must begin and end with curly brackets.

-And if there are several tables in the *tables* property, there must be commas between the curly brackets that surround each table.
+And if there are several tables in the `tables` property, there must be commas between the curly brackets that surround each table.
 (But not after the last one.)

 Each of the tables has the following properties:

-* **name**: As already seen, the *name* property gives the table a name that can be used for calling that table and outputting the result.
+* **`name`**: As already seen, the `name` property gives the table a name that can be used for calling that table and outputting the result.
+Again, the name can contain alphanumeric characters (`a` - `z`, `A` - `Z`, `0` - `9`), as well as underscore (`_`) and space (` `) characters.
+Note that for example a dash (`-`) is not allowed.
+It is recommended not to start the name with a number, as calling the table from another table will then not work.

-* **entries**: The *entries* property contains a list of the results that this table can produce.
+* **`entries`**: The `entries` property contains a list of the results that this table can produce.
 Each entry must be enclosed in quotation marks.
 There must be commas between each entry.
 (But not after the last entry.)

-And because the *entries* property is a list of individual entries, JSON again requires that the list of entries must be surrounded with square brackets:
+And because the `entries` property is also a list of individual entries, JSON again requires that the list of entries must be surrounded with square brackets:

     "entries": [
     ]